Weyerhaeuser Hall, Room 215

 - Deepen your involvements outside of the classroom and consider taking on a leadership role.
 Surveys done of undergraduates nationwide suggest it is the integration of academic and co-curricular activities that leads to a meaningful college experience.
 Internships, whether for credit or pay, are often good ways to bring these different types of interests into focus.
 Make an appointment with the Internship Program to discuss the possibilities.
 The Career Exploreship Program, a J-term opportunity to shadow alums, is a terrific way for Sophomores to learn more about life after Mac.

 - Establish a solid relationship with your major advisor.
-That person will be in the best position to recommend courses that match your interests as well as point you in the direction of research opportunities and internships.
+That person is in the best position to recommend courses that match your interests as well as point you in the direction of research opportunities and internships.
 They can also connect you with alums.
 MacDirect, Macalester’s alumni database, is a terrific networking resource available to all current students.

 - Start to make plans for what you will do after you graduate.
 Most graduate and professional schools require you to complete special entrance examinations (the LSAT, MCAT, GRE, etc.) and students who plan to enter graduate school immediately after graduation will take these tests early in their senior year.
 Those considering full-time work will want to begin, or intensify, the search process.
 In either case, a trip to the Career Development Center is a wise move.